Wamuza1/kickstarter-Excel/README.md

 Excel project for analyzing kickstarter

 ## Overview of Project
+Louise who is an up-coming playwright.
+She wants to start a crowdfunding campaign to help fund her play, Fever.
+She is estimating a budget of over $10,000.
+She is hesitant about her first fundraising campaign.
+She needs our help, as an excel expert to explore the dataset and help her achieving her goals.

 ### Purpose
+In this project, we will be using Excel to be organizing and sorting crowdfunding data and helping her with various analysis, visualizations, and feedback to ensure that she will have a better understanding of campaigns from start to finish.

 ## Analysis and Challenges
 The first step of an analysis is to take an initial look at the data.
 There are various columns such as: